 - Move Conversation Offline

-Most of the B2B individuals and companies I work with have the same goal, to book offline conversations with prospects.
-It’s during an offline conversation that you are able to get to know your prospect and their specific problems, and when appropriate, offer your solution.
+Most of the B2B individuals and companies I work with have the same goal: to book offline conversations with prospects.
+It’s during an offline conversation that you get to know your prospect and their specific problems and, when appropriate, offer your solution.

-As you build your network, there will be a goldmine of opportunities waiting for you, but you must be proactive and seize them in real time as they happen.
+As you build your network, opportunities will be waiting for you.
+But you must be proactive and seize them in real time as they happen.

 Your Network = Your Net Worth

-Buyers are five times more likely to engage with you via a mutual connection (warm referral) and 84% of B2B decision makers begin their buying process with a referral.
+Buyers are five times more likely to engage with you via a mutual connection (warm referral), and 84% of B2B decision makers begin their buying process with a referral.

-When asking for an introduction, there is a right way and a wrong way to do this.
-Unfortunately, most people approach this incredibly valuable process the wrong way, producing either no results or in some cases, hurting their existing relationship.
-Remember, you are asking the other person for a favor, so regardless of the outcome be appreciative and respectful.
+There is a right way and a wrong way to ask for an introduction.
+Unfortunately, most people approach this incredibly valuable process the wrong way, producing either no results or, in some cases, hurting their existing relationships.

 To increase your success when requesting an introduction, follow these best practices:

-- Build rapport
+- build rapport first

-- Make it easy for them
+- make it easy for them

-- Give them permission to easily say no
+- give them permission to say no

-If you would like to learn more about how to deploy a successful social selling system on LinkedIn to drive more sales, check out my new book LinkedIn Unlocked, available on Amazon.
+If you would like to learn more about how to deploy a successful social selling system on LinkedIn to drive more sales, check out my book LinkedIn Unlocked, available on Amazon.